lidia-k/PatternX-Duplicate-Finder/README.md

 ### Run Neo4j

 Use the following command to run a Neo4j container.
-You will need a Neo4j container running to build database from the dataset and create datapoints.
+You will need a Neo4j container running to build database from the dataset.

 ```
 docker run --name testneo4j -p7474:7474 -p7687:7687 -d \